 Whether you’re a history-lover or someone who swoons over gorgeous mansions, you want to visit Wilmington, Delaware.
 Do you get giddy over endless displays of gardenias and gladiolus?
 Or are you looking for a scenic pocket of the U.S. that’s part natural beauty, part Americana?

 Look no further than Wilmington, Delaware and the surrounding Brandywine Valley.

 10 Surprising Things to Do in Wilmington Delaware

 1. Discover Old New Castle

-Old New Castle Delaware is one of the best preserved colonial towns in the United States and one of the best-kept secrets, too!
+Delaware takes its First State patriotic pride seriously whether you’re in Dover or the Wilmington area.
+And, Old New Castle Delaware is one of the best-preserved colonial towns in the United States…not to mention one of the best-kept secrets, too!
 With historic homes and buildings dating back to 1700 and the related colonial and revolutionary history to go along with it, it’s easy to see why New Castle is a National Historic Landmark.